Flag of Hong Kong: Size specifications

 This table lists all the official sizes for the flag.
 Sizes deviating from this list are considered non-standard.
 If a flag is not of official size, it must be a scaled-down or scaled-up version of one of the official sizes.

 Colour specifications

-The Regional Flag and Regional Emblem Ordinance stipulates that "The regional flag is in red, the chrominance value of which is identical with that of the national flag of the People’s Republic of China."
+The Regional Flag and Regional Emblem Ordinance stipulates that "The regional flag is in red, the chrominance value of which is identical with that of the national flag of the People's Republic of China," and that the flag is white.

 Manufacture regulations

 The Regional Flag and Regional Emblem Ordinance stipulates that the Hong Kong flag must be manufactured according to specifications laid out in the ordinance.
 If flags are not produced in design according to the ordinance, the Secretary for Justice may petition the District Court for an injunction to prohibit the person or company from manufacturing the flags.
 If the District Court agrees that the flags are not in compliance, it may issue an injunction and order that the flags and the materials that were used to make the flags to be seized by the government.